tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 ## Input

+The input to the Planning stack includes output from Map, Localization, and Perception stacks.
 The table below summarizes the overal input into Planning stack:

 | Input                           | Topic Name(Data Type)                                                                                                   | Explanation                                                                                                                                                                                                                                                                                                         |